makersacademy/chitter-challenge/Development_notes.md

 So that I can let people know what I am doing
 I want to post a message (peep) to chitter

+As a maker
+So that I can see what others are saying
+I want to see all peeps in reverse chronological order
+> Peeps should have a time stamp, author, content
+> display all peeps in chronological order

 ---